arejasverduras/shredfish/README.md

 ## General Information
-The ultimate goal of ShredFish is to get Notified when the surf forecast is .. well.. right on!
+The ultimate goal of ShredFish is to get notified when the surf forecast is .. well.. right on!
 Surfers check forecasting services on a daily basis, looking for the right conditions.
 Instead of having to check yourself, ShredFish notifies you when the conditions are optimal for surfing in your favorite location(s).

 In the first stage, ShredFish provides daily forecasting like any other services.

 Ultimately, the user should be able to define the preferred conditions for their favorite locations, and get notified when the forecast meets their preferences.

-My personal goal is to experiment with data from external API's, and building a front-end React app with it.
+My personal goal is to experiment with data from external API's, and building a Front-End React app with it.
 Being a surfer myself, i'd love for ShredFish to be my go-to app for daily forecasting!

 ## API's used